microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 }
 ```

-Now, we can dynamically create additional `SharedMap` instances and store their handles into the initial map that is always provided in our container.
+Now, you can dynamically create additional `SharedMap` instances and store their handles into the initial map that is always provided in the container.

 ```javascript
 const schema = {